5 Ways to prepare your blog for Content Marketing

 I, for instance, did not start with a Lifestyle blog, nor did I try to choose the best niche.
 I started blogging to have an online presence as a consultant and coach for professionals.
 I wrote on management topics such as Leadership, Industry and market trends, economy, strategy and Innovation.
 These were oriented towards the professional community.

 As I continued blogging, I realised that to grow my readership base, I need to write on topics that will appeal to a wider set of audience.
-So, I diversified into writing about personal development, mindfulness, personal finance, and use of digital media in our personal lives.
-I also started sharing my travel experiences and wrote about health and fitness.
+So, I diversified into writing about personal development, personal finance, and use of digital technology in our personal lives.
+I also started sharing my travel experiences and wrote about health and wellness.

 Thus, what began as a blog oriented towards professionals gradually became a lifestyle blog.
 It was only after I was approached repeatedly for assignments in certain niches, I realised that some niches are more in demand than others.

-Search on Google revealed that some of the high paying blogging niches are:
+Search on Google reveals that some of the high paying blogging niches in 2017 were:

 - Make money online,